-How redheads feel pain
+How redheads feel different types of pain

 While redheads are acutely sensitive to the sun’s harmful UV rays, bringing with it a higher risk of skin cancer, do they hold any genetic tricks up their sleeves?
-They can develop vitamin D using lower levels of sunlight and our natural ginger shade stays with us than people’s other hair shades, but is that the extent of it?
+They can develop vitamin D using lower levels of sunlight and our natural ginger shade stays with us longer than people’s other hair shades, but is that the extent of it?

 Heat pain